MichalBurgunder/Speed-It/README.md

 `{round: 4}` (default none): Round the results to a given amount of significant figures

-Note, that any of the inputs can also be arrays of the specified inputts, if you input multiple functions to analyze.
+Note, that any of these options can also be arrays of options, if you are analyzing multiple functions.

 ## Support